hmcts/design-system/app/views/content/error-message/README.md

 If you need to create a new error message, add the template and an example to this page.

-### If a user tries to upload a file in an unsupported format

-Say 'Select a \[formats\] file'.
-For example, 'Select a JPG, BMP, PNG, TIF or PDF file'.

 <!-- ## When to use this component

 ## When not to use this component